airtai/faststream/docs/docs/en/getting-started/publishing/index.md

 It offers several use cases for publishing messages:

 * Using `#!python broker.publish(...)`
-* Using a `#!python @broker.publisher(...)` decorator
+* Using the `#!python @broker.publisher(...)` decorator
 * Using a publisher object decorator
 * Using a publisher object directly

-All of these variants have their own advantages and limitations, so you can choose you want based on your demands.
-Please, visit the following pages for details.
+All of these variants have their own advantages and limitations, so you can choose what you want based on your requirements.
+Please visit the following pages for details.

 ## Serialization